agencyenterprise/react-native-health/docs/initStepCountObserver.md

+> DEPRECATED - This method has been depreacted in favor of background initializers and will be removed in the next major release.
+See the [background](background.md) page for more information.

 Setup an HKObserverQuery for step count (HKQuantityTypeIdentifierStepCount) that will trigger an event listenable on react-native `NativeAppEventEmitter` when the Healthkit step count has changed.